jakobkroeker/infiniteTests.M2/README.md

+NEW EXAMPLE:

+run

+`M2    InfiniteTests/Examples/minimalRunExample.m2`

+to understand how it works, look at `InfiniteTests/Examples/minimalRunExample.m2` and at
+  `input/gbZ/simpleTestGB.config.00`

+more detailed documentation will follow in short

 Quickstart:

 1. create a M2 test routine called `runTests()` and a separate test config file with user defined test options used in the test routine